Bachelor Girl by Kim Van Alkemade

 Bachelor Girl is a compelling piece of historical fiction inspired by the January 21, 1939 New York Times article that an unknown former actress had received quite a large inheritance from the owner of the New York Yankees, Colonel Jacob Ruppert.

-Thank you NetGalley and the publisher, Touchstone, for giving me an advanced reader copy in exchange for my honest review.
-You can find information about my rating criteria here.
+Thank you, NetGalley and the publisher, Touchstone, for giving me an advanced reader copy in exchange for my honest review.